- Recognize family-centered practice as a key component of managing your school-age program.

 - Encourage family-to-family support and networking.

-- Demonstrating genuine interest about each child and family you work with and making an effort to get to know them.
+- Demonstrating genuine interest in each child and family you work with and making an effort to get to know them.

 - Having family information and children's books in the languages of each family.